Mashkevski/rsschool-2019Q1-cv/cv.md

 ## Education

 `2002-2005`
-__Brest College of Railway Transport, faculty of technological communication__
+__Brest College of Railway Transport__, faculty of technological communication

 `2018-2019`
-__Belorussian State University of Informatics and Radioelectronics, faculty Computer Systems and Networks (first year)__
+__Belorussian State University of Informatics and Radioelectronics__, faculty Computer Systems and Networks (first year)

 ### Courses